 Jason Goes to Hell (1993)

 A few years back Fiberglassmasks.com came into possession of a blank said to be from production of Jason Goes to Hell.
 The mask seems to have an identical cut and slight inward bevel around the edge to the JGTH movie masks, and is likely authentic.
-The blank shows traces of the "propeller damage" on the part 7 mask that was crudely filled in during the recast--this is a strong suggestion that these masks were taken from the hero part 7 mask, with part of the prop damage and probably other areas reconstructed for reasons unknown.
+The blank shows traces of the "propeller damage" on the leftover part 7 mask that was clayed up during the recast, probably to make it look unique.
 The "fill-in" was later masked with weathering and dremeling in the final movie masks (Photo from Fiberglassmasks.com)

 Some of the other known masks pulled for the film: